ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 Shuffling block order
 ~~~~~~~~~~~~~~~~~~~~~

 This options allows randomize the order of blocks in a dataset.
 Blocks are the the basic unit of data chunk stored in the object store.
-Applying this operation doesn't invovles heavy computaton and communicaton.
-But since this is not a streaming operation, all blocks need to be buffered in memory before applying this operation.
+Applying this operation alone doesn't invovles heavy computaton and communicaton.
+However, it requires all blocks to be buffered in memory before applying this operation.
 So only use this when your dataset is small enough to fit into the object store memory.

 To perform block order shuffling, use :meth:`randomize_block_order <ray.data.Dataset.randomize_block_order>`.